By Jason Elmquist

 CNHI News Service

-JASON ELMQUIST is the sports editor of the Stillwater NewsPress.
+Jason Elmquist is the sports editor for the Stillwater NewsPress.